 Jessie Starling joined the faculty of Lewis & Clark in 2013 after completing a postdoctoral fellowship in Japanese Buddhism at the University of California, Berkeley.
 She is also affiliated with the East Asian Studies and Gender Studies programs at Lewis & Clark, and teaches classes on Asian religions, religion and gender, and ethnographic methods.

-Professor Starling’s roster of courses includes RELS 242 Religions and Cultures of East Asia, RELS 243 Buddhism: Theory Culture and Practice, RELS 246 Religions of Japan, RELS 356 Buddhism and Gender, and RELS 357 Ethnographic Approaches to Family, Gender, and Religion.
+Professor Starling’s roster of courses includes RELS 103 Asceticism, RELS 242 Religions and Cultures of East Asia, RELS 243 Buddhism: Theory Culture and Practice, RELS 246 Religions of Japan, RELS 356 Buddhism and Gender, and RELS 357 Ethnographic Approaches to Family, Gender, and Religion.

 Starling recently received an Enduring Questions grant from the National Endowment for the Humanities (NEH) to develop a new introductory-level course on Asceticism.
 The course, to be offered for the first time in the spring of 2017, will take a comparative approach to asceticism, asking students to consider the question, what good is self-discipline?
 Ascetics have variously been viewed as heroic, saintly, eccentric or pathological.
 Our analysis will consider examples from a variety of cultural contexts, including Eastern (Jain, Hindu, Buddhist), Western (Stoic, Christian mystic), and modern secular (eco-activism, fasting diets, and extreme exercise regimes).
-Starling hopes to develop future thematic courses on Religion, Health and Healing, and Religion and Nature.
+In the future, Starling also hopes to develop an introductory thematic course on Religion, Health and Healing.